 Through this learning process, students learn to identify their strengths and capabilities of their classmates, to believe in themselves and in their ability to succeed.

 The lesson plans which include activities, questions, and videos can be obtained after frontal training with Galit Zamler.

 2. Entrepreneurship program and carrying out projects just like experienced entrepreneurs:

-The Entrepreneurship for Kids Program for fourth graders and above for learning the entrepreneurs' skills and competences and the whole entrepreneurial process which the adult entrepreneur undergoes by.
+The entrepreneurship program for young students in graders fourth and above for learning the entrepreneurs' skills and competences and the whole entrepreneurial process which the adult entrepreneur undergoes by.